 There are many plantations or town houses in Virginia that have been the homes of Robert “King”Carter’s descendants up through his great grandchildren.
 In many cases, Carter descendants built the houses.
 In other cases, they married into families who built them.
 Some of these houses, such as Robert Carter’s own house, Corotoman or the magnificent Page home, Rosewell, in Gloucester County, are in ruins.
 Many are still private residences, and some are open to visitors for some special occasions, such as a house and garden tour.
 Others are museum houses open to the public and may be visited, generally for an admission fee.
 These are marked with an asterisk.*

-built c.1726, home of Benjamin Harrison IV and his wife, Anne, daughter of Robert Carter and Betty Landon.
+built c.1726, home of Benjamin Harrison IV and his wife, Anne, daughter of Robert Carter I and Betty Landon.
 Located in Charles City County.
 Privately operated and open daily to the public for tours.

 built c.1730.
-Home of Gov. Thomas Nelson, a signer, and grandson of Robert Carter.
-Located in Yorktown.
+Home of Gov. Thomas Nelson Jr., a signer of Declaration of Independence, and grandson of Robert Carter I. Located in Yorktown.
 Operated by National Park Service and open to the public.

 built c.
 1738-1742 by Landon Carter, son of Robert Carter.
 Located in Richmond County.
 (Private)

 built c.1763 by Elizabeth Carter daughter of Charles Carter, and granddaughter of Robert Carter, and her husband William Churchill.
 Located in Middlesex County.
 (Private)